Brake Caliper Replacement DIY

 Can you drive without a brake caliper?

 You can’t just remove a caliper for a couple of reasons.
 First, it would cause a major brake fluid leak, quickly leaving you with no brakes.
-Secondly, if you plugged the line off, your braking characteristics would be so messed up that driving would be entirely unsafe.
+Secondly, if you plugged the line off, your braking characteristics would be so messed up that driving would be unsafe.

 How much does it cost to replace brake calipers?